 When we think of wedding planning, we tend to focus on our own weddings.
 We think of what dresses we’d like to wear.
 What food we’d put on.
 Which of our loved ones, colleagues, and general acquaintances we would invite.
 Where we want the event to be hosted.
 But you may find that you find yourself planning more than just your own wedding in your lifetime.
-Your nearest and dearest may actually end up asking you to be their maid of honour, which will inevitably see you getting involved with their wedding planning and proceedings.
-So, if you are lucky enough to land the role of someone’s maid of honour, here’s everything you need to know to make their day as perfect as possible!
+Your nearest and dearest may actually end up asking you to be their maid of honor, which will inevitably see you getting involved with their wedding planning and proceedings.
+So, if you are lucky enough to land the role of someone’s maid of honor, here’s everything you need to know to make their day as perfect as possible!

 Know Your Responsibilities

-- Organising a bachelorette party
+- Organizing a bachelorette party

 - Helping the bride to choose a dress